-In some democratic societies fraternal organisations with captain-pirate backgrounds perpetrate a theft that is neither illegal, immoral nor inordinate.
-In fact, it is admirable.
+In some democratic societies, fraternal organisations with captain-pirate backgrounds perpetrate a theft that is neither illegal, immoral, nor excessive.
+It is admirable.
 The theft of “political space” is what captain-pirate fraternities use to fight for social justice on behalf of the general society, robustly.
-Balfour did say “democracy is the governance by discussion”, no one denies this, but many recognise that for one to get a significant piece of space on the political turf and have one’s voice heard untrammelled is a problem, if not impossible.
+Balfour did say “democracy is the governance by discussion”, no one denies this.
+Still, many recognise that for one to get a significant piece of space on the political turf and have one’s voice heard untrammelled is a problem, if not impossible.
 Captain-pirate entities have meagre resources, so they steal political space [by temporarily occupying it when necessary] and project their voice through unorthodox methods.
-This is possible because they are supposed to be intellectually and socially “liberated” and possess “liberated minds”, they are able to solve serious problems with minimal resources within a democracy.
+It is possible because they are supposed to be intellectually and socially “liberated” and possess “liberated minds”, they can solve severe problems with minimal resources within a democracy.

-Some might question that, elsewhere or in Nigeria, what effect will stealing valuable political space or getting a groups’ collective voice, heard where it matters, have on securing significant social justice for the wider society?
+Some might question that, elsewhere or in Nigeria, what effect will steal valuable political space or getting a groups’ collective voice, heard where it matters, have on securing significant social justice for the wider society?
 Firstly, all changes in society start with discussion, even in autocratic or totalitarian ones [that is why they silence it].
-Good information and misinformation are used to achieve this goal by creating “memes” that persuade broadly.
-The captain-pirate entities have a duty to start “meme battles” that are equally, if not more persuasive than those of government and the vested interests that back them.
-If the government produces a meme that insists the current youth drug epidemic in Nigeria is not their fault, the captain-pirate folds have to produce a counter-meme that it is the government’s fault, factually and persuasively.
+Useful information and misinformation are instruments that achieve this goal by creating “memes” that persuade broadly.
+The captain-pirate entities must start “meme battles” that are equally, if not more persuasive than those of government and the vested interests that back them.
+If the government produces a meme that insists the current youth drug epidemic in Nigeria is not their fault, the captain-pirate folds have to provide a counter-meme that it is the government’s fault, factually and persuasively.
 If the government launches a meme that it cannot create jobs because of low oil prices, the captain-pirate entities should sponsor a meme that the government must diversify the economy immediately with practical and winning approaches.
 The powerful lose space to the weak through piratical action, democracy within grasp.

 Secondly, captain-pirates folds are capable of staging civil disobedience coups and occasionally do only to be undone by the very leaders of the group.
 The reasons for such self-sabotage are never consistent with the purpose or tenets of the organisation.